Florida Solar Incentives (Rebates, Tax Credits & More in 2023)

-Thankfully, there are a handful of incentive programs available that can help bring down the effective cost of converting to solar.
+Thankfully, there are available solar incentive programs that can help reduce the cost of converting to solar.
 With just one tax credit, the average effective cost of solar panels can drop from $29,095 to a much more reasonable $20,367.

 The average system price of solar in Florida is above the national average, and the incentives aren’t as appealing as they are in many other states — likely because the state has no Renewable Portfolio Standard (RPS) goal.

-Still, the incentives that are available can help bring your upfront and long-term costs down, and they make solar panels far more worthwhile in your area.
+Still, the incentives that are available can help bring your upfront and long-term costs down, and they make solar panels far more worthwhile in Florida.

 In the table below, we’ll include a list of all of the federal, state and local incentives that are available to Floridians.
 We’ll also explain how each of these perks works and how to take advantage of them in the sections below the table.